-Figure 1.5.
-Pinocytosis.
+Figure 1.5 Pinocytosis.

+Inhibitors and inducers of PGP are commonly also inhibitors and inducers of CYP3A4 and will interact strongly with drugs that are substrates for both PGP and CYP3A4.
+Pinocytosis Pinocytosis is the process by which an area of the cell membrane invaginates around the (usually large) target molecule and moves it into the cell.
+The molecule may then be released into the cell or may remain in the vacuole so created, until the reverse process occurs on the opposite side of the cell.
+The process is usually used for molecules that are too large to traverse the membrane easily via another mechanism (Figure 1.5).
 Factors influencing the rate of diffusion Molecular size The rate of passive diffusion is inversely proportional to the square root of molecular size (Graham's law).
 In general, small molecules will diffuse much more readily than large ones.
 The molecular weights of anaesthetic agents are relatively small and anaesthetic agents diffuse rapidly through lipid membranes to exert their effects.
 Concentration gradient Fick's law states that the rate of transfer across a membrane is proportional to the concentration gradient across the membrane.
 Thus increasing the plasma concentration of the unbound fraction of drug will increase its rate of transfer across the membrane and will accelerate the onset of its pharmacological effect.
 This is the basis of Bowman's principle, applied to the onset of action of non-depolarizing muscle relaxants.
 The less potent the drug, the more required to exert an effect - but this increases the concentration gradient between plasma and active site, so the onset of action is faster.
 Ionization The lipophilic nature of the cell membrane only permits the passage of the uncharged fraction of any drug.
 The degree to which a drug is ionized in a solution depends on the molecular structure of the drug and the pH of the solution in which it is dissolved and is given by the Henderson-Hasselbalch equation.
 The pK_a is the pH at which 50% of the drug molecules are ionized - thus the concentrations of ionized and unionized portions are equal.
 The value for pK_a depends on the molecular structure of the drug and is independent of whether it is acidic or basic.
 The Henderson-Hasselbalch equation is most simply expressed as:

-$pH = pK_a + log \left\{ \frac{[proton \; acceptor]}{[proton \; donor]} \right\}.$ Hence, for an acid (XH), the relationship between the ionized and unionized forms is given by: $$pH = pK_a + log\left\{\frac{[X^-]}{[XH]}\right\},$$ with X^- being the ionized form of an acid.
+$$pH = pK_a + log \left\{ \frac{[proton acceptor]}{[proton donor]} \right\}.$$ Hence, for an acid (XH), the relationship between the ionized and unionized forms is given by: $$pH = pK_a + \log\left\{\frac{\left[X^{-}1\right]}{\left[XH\right]}\right\},\$$ with X^- being the ionized form of an acid.